haider366/Object_Detection-/README.md

 step4: open the file for image deduction(image.py)
 step5: open the file for recorded video deduction(video.py)
 step6: for run this code you can use the command (python cam.py/image.py/video.py) or use the run button of vs code as well.
-step7: stop running output press 'q' word from keyboard
+step7: stop running the output press 'q' word from the keyboard

-important Note: (we can use custom trained model (Best.pt) or pretrained model as well (yolov8n.pt, yolov8s.pt, yolov8m.pt, yolov8l.pt, yolov8x.pt) change in code accordingly.
+important Note: (we can use custom trained model (Best.pt) or pre-trained model as well (yolov8n.pt, yolov8s.pt, yolov8m.pt, yolov8l.pt, yolov8x.pt) code change accordingly.